 Abednigo Mahlabane was arrested in 2017 and was convicted for trespassing, being an illegal immigrant, being in possession of an unlicensed firearm and pointing a firearm.
 He was given an effective sentence of 10 years imprisonment.

-The CEO of SANParks (South African National Parks) Fundisile Mketeni congratulated the prosecution, the SAPS (South African Police Service), Ranger’s corps and the Environment Crime Investigative Unit and expressed gratitude to the justice system for stepping up and ensuring that all hands are on deck in the fight against wildlife crime.
+The CEO of SANParks (South African National Parks) Fundisile Mketeni congratulated the prosecution, the SAPS (South African Police Service), Ranger’s corps and the Environment Crime Investigative Unit and expressed gratitude to the justice system for stepping up and ensuring that all hands are on deck in the fight against South Africa rhino poaching and wildlife crime.

 “It is very encouraging to note that the perpetrators are not just arrested but they are also sentenced as it should be.
 This is a step in the right direction and it goes to show how this poaching scourge can be overcome if we all work together,” said Mketeni.